Stanley Fay: Ford Motor Company

 After graduating from Michigan, Fay worked for Ford Motor Company, beginning as an assistant to Harry Bennett, Henry Ford's most trusted lieutenant and the head of Ford's Service Department responsible for labor relations.
 As Bennett moved into a larger sphere of duties, Fay became Ford's personnel director.
 In 1943, sports writer Watson Spoelstra wrote a syndicated story about the many former athletes working at Ford.
 Spoelstra noted that, aside from being a famous athlete himself, Fay had many former athletes working under him: "The inner circle about Fay also includes many minds which once made split decisions under fire on whether to field an end over end punt, or to try the squeeze play."

 In September 1943, Bennett and Fay became the subject of controversy as a result of the court martial trial of William Colman, the former commanding officer of Selfridge Air Base in suburban Detroit.
 Colman was accused of, among other things, accepting gifts in exchange for procuring a war-time transfer of Henry Ford's grandson, Benson Ford, from Fort Custer to Selfridge.
 Bennett testified that a shoe shining outfit had been sent to Colman by Fay but that the gift had no connection to the transfer of Benson Ford.

 In September 1945, Henry Ford II removed Bennett from his executive position at Ford Motor Company, and Bennett then resigned his position on the board of directors.
 Fay also resigned his position at Ford.
 In October 1945, Bennett and Fay formed a new company, called B-G-F Manufacturers' Representatives Co., with attorney Byron Geller.
 The company derived its name from the first letter of the last names of the three owners.
 The company was reportedly dissolved four months later in February 1946.

-Later years
+Later life

 After his association with Ford and Bennett came to an end, Fay became a Detroit area real estate agent.
 Fay died in August 1987 at age 77.
 He was a resident of Franklin, Michigan at the time of his death.